 - In last, the American Express Platinum just gives 1x on everything with no category bonuses

-American Express Platinum vs Chase Sapphire Reserve vs Citi Prestige – airport lounge access
+The Platinum Card® from American Express vs Chase Sapphire Reserve vs Citi Prestige® – airport lounge access

 In addition, the American Express Platinum offers access to Delta SkyClubs (but only when flying Delta) as well as access to their branded Amex Centurion lounges, which are IMO the best domestic lounges out there.
 Here’s a pic of the seating from my time in the Amex Centurion lounge Las Vegas